Skip to content

 1. Black Cardamom: Smoky menthol

-This spice brings a fascinating combination of smoky notes with a menthol aroma.
+This spice adds a combination of smoky notes with a menthol aroma to whisky

 How to use: Take 2 pods and carefully slice them open before adding to your whisky.
 Leave for 12-24 hours, tasting regularly to prevent the smokiness from dominating.
 The result is a strong smoked taste balanced with subtle menthol notes.

-How to use: Add half a teaspoon to your whisky and taste regularly.
-After 12 hours, you'll notice a silky, sweet liquorice flavour that complements the spirit beautifully.
+How to use: Add half a teaspoon to your whisky, After 12 hours, you'll notice a silky, sweet liquorice flavour that complements the spirit beautifully.
 This infusion can safely steep for up to 3 days without overpowering the whisky.

 3. Grapefruit Peel: Bright citrus notes